 - 1/4 teaspoon salt

-- additional blueberries and lemon zest, for garnish (if desired)
+- additional blueberries for garnish (if desired)

 - Preheat the oven to 350 degrees.
 Spray an 8-inch round cake pan with cooking spray.
 Line the bottom of the pan with parchment paper, then generously spray the pan with cooking spray again.
 Set pan aside.